Wednesday | September 15

 Composer, trumpeter, santur player, and vocalist Amir ElSaffar has been described as “uniquely poised to reconcile jazz and Arabic music.”
 (The Wire) A recipient of the Doris Duke Performing Artist Award and a 2018 US Artist Fellow, ElSaffar is an expert trumpeter with a classical background, conversant not only in the language of contemporary jazz, but has created techniques to play microtones and ornaments idiomatic to Arabic music that are not typically heard on the trumpet.
 Additionally, he is a purveyor of the centuries old, now endangered, Iraqi maqam tradition, which he performs actively as a vocalist and santur player.
 As a composer, ElSaffar has used the subtle microtones found in Iraqi maqam music to create an innovative approach to harmony and melody, and has received commissions to compose for large and small jazz ensembles, traditional Middle Eastern ensembles, chamber orchestras, string quartets, and contemporary music ensembles, as well as dance troupes.

-This episode will premiere on CornellConcertSeries.com on Wednesday, September 15, where it will remain viewable for 14 days.
+This episode premiered on CornellConcertSeries.com on Wednesday, September 15, where it will remain viewable for 14 days.
 You will not need an account to view the video during this time.

 Get the CCS NEWSLETTER!